Recognized as one of BC's Top Employers (2019):

 - GLBC offers its employees a unique head office work environment featuring an onsite fitness facility with numerous fitness programs (from hiking to yoga) and personal trainer services, an outdoor sand volleyball court and a company dock for employees wishing to paddle their way to work -- the location also features an onsite vegetable garden and outdoor gazebo

-- GLBC offers employees a profit-sharing plan and celebrates the achievement of its annual profitability target through the "Big Outrageous Xtravaganza" (or BOX goal) initiative -- the impressive program is an all-expenses-paid vacation to a sunny destination for all employees (the most recent trip was to Los Cabos, Mexico representing just one of nine such retreats that employees have enjoyed over the past decade and a half)
+- GLBC celebrates the achievement of its annual profitability target through the "Big Outrageous Xtravaganza" (or BOX goal) initiative -- the longstanding program sends all employees on an all-expenses-paid vacation to a sunny destination such as Mexico or Las Vegas

-- Along with a generous profit-sharing plan, GLBC helps employees plan for the longer term with retirement planning assistance and matching RSP contributions
+- Along with a generous profit-sharing plan available to all employees, GLBC helps its employees plan for the longer term with retirement planning assistance and matching RSP contributions

 By Richard Yerema and Kristina Leung, Mediacorp Canada Inc. staff editors (Apr 12, 2018)